 Visiting student scholars at School of Information enjoy the following privileges:

-And they are also required to present their research at School's public forums.
+- Required to present their research at the School's public forums.

 Visiting student application must include: